SimBuddy/WOBBranchPredictor/README.md

 1. [ChampSim software/reference implementation](champsim/README.md)
 2. [VexRiscv/SpinalHDL hardware implementation](vexriscv/README.md)

 **WOB is an experimental methodology**.
-Its goal is to provide a radical new means of refactoring source code for data intensive applications, and increase their effectiveness.
+Its goal is to provide a novel means of refactoring source code for data intensive applications, and increase their effectiveness.

 **WOB Compared with Conventional Refactoring** Traditional refactoring improves code structure and maintainability.